57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 #### How to develop a comprehensive testing strategy and plan

-* Define Testing Objectives: Involves identifying what you want to achieve with the testing process.
-It focuses on outlining the specific goals and areas of the blockchain system that need evaluation.
+* Define Testing Objectives: Identify what you want to achieve with the testing process and outline the specific goals and areas of the blockchain system that need evaluation.
   * Identify key performance metrics such as transaction throughput, latency, and confirmation times with consideration on business requirements, infrastructure capabilities, consensus mechanism limitation.
   * Determine security and stability requirements like resistance to double spending or denial of service.
 * Select Appropriate Testing Types: Choose a variety of testing methods (functional, performance, security, network, compatibility, and user experience) tailored to assess different components of the blockchain system.
-* Define Success Criteria: Involves determining the standards and benchmarks that must be met for the test to be successful.
+* Define Success Criteria: Determine the standards and benchmarks that must be met for the test to be successful.
 These criteria provide clear thresholds that can be used to evaluate the test results.
-They usually include quantifiable goals, such as meeting certain functionality under expected and extreme conditions, specific performance metrics (such as transactions per second), acceptable latency ranges, and security compliance levels.
+They usually include quantifiable goals, such as meeting certain levels of functionality under expected and extreme conditions, specific performance metrics (such as transactions per second), acceptable latency ranges, and security compliance levels.

 #### How to design and execute test cases